 If you access our services through a subscription we may use your personal information for:

-- administering your website account and otherwise in connection with any service for which you have provided your information, including any events, email alerts, transactions with us and competitions that you take part in;
+- Administering your website account and otherwise in connection with any service for which you have provided your information, including any events, email alerts, newsletters, transactions with us and competitions that you take part in;

 - Responding to any enquiry you make.

-Molior may also disclose your information to such individuals and/or bodies as necessary to ensure Moliors's compliance with any applicable law, regulation, legal proceeding or governmental request.
+Molior may also disclose your information to such individuals and/or bodies as necessary to ensure Molior's compliance with any applicable law, regulation, legal proceeding or governmental request.

 Where you have given your consent Molior may also disclose your information to very selected organisations.
 If at any time you wish to change the uses of your personal information to which you have consented, please contact us at [email protected]